HyoungsungKim/Study-Reinforcement-learning/Sample-based-Learning-Methods/Week3.md

 \end{alignat}
 $$

+- That means that on every time step, the agent has to average the next state's action values according to how likely they are under the policy
+- Expected Sarsa has more stable update target than Sarsa
+  - Expected Sarsa update targets are exactly correct
+  - And do not change their estimated values away from the true values
+- In general, expected Sarsa update targets are much lower variance than Sarsa(But more expensive sampling)
 - $$\pi(a|S_{t+1})$$ : 확률
 - $$Q(S_{t+1}, a)$$ : 랜덤 변수
 - This algorithm moves ***deterministically*** in the same direction as Sarsa moves in expectation, and accordingly it is called ***Expected Sarsa***.